 If time is of the essence visit these highlights: Rorke’s Drift museum, Talana, Spioenkop and the Siege of Ladysmith.

-This little family-owned-and-run luxury lodge lies in the heart of the Battlefields, its verandas windows onto the savannah and rolling foothills of the Drakensberg.
+This little family-owned-and-run luxury lodge makes our Best Places to Stay on Battlefields Route as it lies in the heart of the Battlefields, its verandas windows onto the savannah and rolling foothills of the Drakensberg.
 Farm-style fare blends with distinctly colonial décor in elegant cottages, and the opportunity to visit nearby Spioenkop Game Reserve.

 Stay in a modern homestead on this Natural Heritage Site property overlooking both Isandlwana and Oskarsberg.
 There’s an incredible garden, a museum filled with Zulu war memorabilia, and luxurious en-suite lodge rooms with private verandas and views over the savannah plains.
 Fugitives’ Drift will organise Battlefields Route tours for you.